Publisher: Microsoft Game Studios

 Release Date: 5/31/2007 (PC), 11/11/2014 (XBONE)

 Also Available On

-Overall, Halo 2: Anniversary is a must play for Xbox One owners or lover of the FPS genre.
+Overall, Halo 2: Anniversary is a must-play for Xbox One owners or lovers of the FPS genre.
 Halo defined the series for a reason and isn’t quite as shallow as haters would like to think.
 There’s a whole universe here that people are missing out on as well as some of the best FPS action known to man.